On Unique Games with Negative Weights: Preliminaries

-Unique Game Problem (UGP) can be viewed as 2P1R with $0$-smoothness property.
-In UGP, we are given an graph $G=(V,E)$, a weight function $w_{e}\in \mathbb{Q}^{+}$ for $e\in E$, and a set of labels, $[k]$.
+{\it Unique Game Problem (UGP)} can be viewed as a special type of 2P1R.
+In UGP, we are given a graph $G=(V,E)$, a weight function $w_{e}\in \mathbb{Q}^{+}$ for $e\in E$, and a set of labels, $[k]$.
 Each edge $e=(u,v)$ in the graph is equipped with a permutation $\pi_{e}:[k]\rightarrow[k]$.
 The solution of the problem is a labeling $f:V\rightarrow [k]$ which assigns a label to each vertex of $G$.
 An edge $e=(u,v)$ is said to be satisfied under $f$ if $\pi_{e}(f(u))=f(v)$, else is said to be unsatisfied.
 Note that we allow $G$ is a graph with parallel edges, i.e., there exist more than one edge between two vertices.

 It is possible to define two optimization problems in this situation.
-In Max UGP, the value of the instance is defined as the maximum total weight of the satisfied edges divided by the total weight of all edges.
-In Min UGP, the value of the instance is defined as the minimum total weight of the unsatisfied edges divided by the total weight of all edges.
+In {\it Max UGP}, the value of the instance is defined as the maximum total weight of the satisfied edges divided by the total weight of all edges.
+In {\it Min UGP}, the value of the instance is defined as the minimum total weight of the unsatisfied edges divided by the total weight of all edges.

 Khot initiates much of the interest in the following conjecture by showing that many hardness results stem from it.
 It basically states that it is NP-hard to distinguish whether many or only few edges are satisfied.\\